matteo-guardini/multipointsTask/README.md

 ## Repository Structure

-- `index.html`: The main HTML file displaying the map and task waypoints; contains the CSS for styling the HTML page and JavaScript for map interactions and logic
+- `index.html`: The main HTML file displaying the map and task waypoints.

 ## How to Use